Axarva/pura-compiler/README.md

 - Expand language syntax (numbers, conditionals, recursion).
 - Start prototype **code generation** for a simple target (e.g., JS or Haskell).
 - Add test cases and improve error reporting.

+---

+## 5. TODO for July 9 2025

+- Design primitives (what exactly are included in primitives?)
+  -> Consider primitive types
+  -> Consider primitive operators
+- Implement primitives
+- Implement type check for primitives
+- Implement list -> (Try by 7/16)
+- Implement function types like (a ->  a)